Over the course of 2021-2024, Karibu instigated a pilot project related to a new grantmaking program known as the “Karibu New Realities Grant“.

 Cycle 2

-Cycle 2 of the pilot commences.
+Cycle 2 of the pilot commenced.

-Grant applications for Cycle 2 opens on June 20th, 2023.
+Grant applications for Cycle 2 opened on June 20th, 2023.
 Grant application deadline for Cycle 2: August 16th, 2023.

 January 1, 2023